awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_Partitions.md

 ## Overview of the PostgreSQL pg\_partman extension<a name="PostgreSQL_Partitions.pg_partman"></a>

-You can use the PostgreSQL pg\_partman extension to automate the creation and maintenance of table partitions\.
-For more general information, see [PG Partition Manager](https://github.com/pgpartman/pg_partman) in the pg\_partman documentation\.
+You can use the PostgreSQL `pg_partman` extension to automate the creation and maintenance of table partitions\.
+For more general information, see [PG Partition Manager](https://github.com/pgpartman/pg_partman) in the `pg_partman` documentation\.

 **Note**
-The pg\_partman extension is supported on RDS for PostgreSQL engine versions 12\.5 and higher\.
+The `pg_partman` extension is supported on RDS for PostgreSQL versions 12\.5 and higher\.

-Instead of having to manually create each partition, you configure pg\_partman with the following settings:
+Instead of having to manually create each partition, you configure `pg_partman` with the following settings:
 + Table to be partitioned
 + Partition type
 + Partition key
 + Partition granularity
 + Partition precreation and management options

-After you create a PostgreSQL partitioned table, you register it with pg\_partman by calling the `create_parent` function\.
+After you create a PostgreSQL partitioned table, you register it with `pg_partman` by calling the `create_parent` function\.
 Doing this creates the necessary partitions based on the parameters you pass to the function\.

-The pg\_partman extension also provides the `run_maintenance_proc` function, which you can call on a scheduled basis to automatically manage partitions\.
+The `pg_partman` extension also provides the `run_maintenance_proc` function, which you can call on a scheduled basis to automatically manage partitions\.
 To ensure that the proper partitions are created as needed, schedule this function to run periodically \(such as hourly\)\.
 You can also ensure that partitions are automatically dropped\.

 ## Enabling the pg\_partman extension<a name="PostgreSQL_Partitions.enable"></a>

-If you have multiple databases inside the same DB instance for which you want to manage partitions, enable the pg\_partman extension separately for each database\.
-To enable the pg\_partman extension for a specific database, create the partition maintenance schema and then create the pg\_partman extension as follows\.
+If you have multiple databases inside the same PostgreSQL DB instance for which you want to manage partitions, enable the `pg_partman` extension separately for each database\.
+To enable the `pg_partman` extension for a specific database, create the partition maintenance schema and then create the `pg_partman` extension as follows\.

 ```
 CREATE SCHEMA partman;